Skip to content

 Implementing the growth strategy places demands on both the organisation and its management.
 The company’s ability to recruit, maintain and develop the correct competence – and also to correctly time the offering to meet demand – will play a vital role.
 In line with its strategy, Digia is also seeking growth through acquisitions.
 However, Digia cannot be certain of locating suitable companies for acquisition or of successfully integrating them.

-Operational and cyclical risks largely involve short-term demand in the operating environment and remain in effect due to the uncertainty in the business climate.
+Operational and cyclical risks largely involve risks related to short-term demand.
 If demand sees a sharp fall, price levels might also decline.
 Although the pricing models used in the service business balance out cyclical business, products provided via SaaS (Software as a Service) involve longer-term revenue streams compared to the one-off payment of product licenses.
 In an inflationary environment, it is not certain how quickly and to what extent the rise in costs will be passed on to market prices.

 Major customer projects – and fixed-price projects in particular – involve both business opportunities and risks.
 As customer projects increase in size, the risks associated with profitability management also grow, and there is a greater need to manage extensive contract and delivery packages.
 Large customer projects typically involve delivery-related sanctions whose materialisation always poses a risk.
-Risks related to customer receivables are also growing.
+Risks related to accounts receivable are also growing.

 Sustainability risks consist of environmental, social and governance risks.
 Office work poses a rather low risk of environmental damage.
+Climate threats might disrupt the global supply chains of IT hardware.
 The potential risks related to social responsibility that are monitored include experiences of overwork, occupational well-being, discrimination and unequal treatment.
-The monitoring of procurements, in turn, involves potential human rights risks such as the use of forced labour in the manufacture of equipment and the sourcing of raw materials.
-Administrative risks primarily concern the company's legality and ethical operations.
+With respect to the subcontracting chain, potential human rights risks have been analysed and their probability is monitored actively.
+Human rights risks are also taken into consideration in the selection of new subcontracting partners.
+Administrative risks primarily concern the company's legality and ethical operations as well as data security and protection.